 - Stir in 2/3 cup of half-and-half until combined.
 The mixture should hold together but not be too wet.
 Add more half-and-half one tablespoon at a time if needed.

 - On a lightly floured surface, knead dough gently.

 - Press the dough down until it forms a circle approximately 1 inch thick.

-- Cut into 8 equal sized wedges and place on a parchment paper lined cookie sheet.
+- Cut into 8 equal-sized wedges and place on a silicone mat lined cookie sheet.